Skip to content

 Methods of Sterilisation

-Sterilisation is the complete destruction or removal of all living organisms from the object being sterilised.
+Sterilization is the complete destruction or removal of all living organisms from the object being sterilized.
 The development of methods of sterilization was mainly a consequence of the controversy over spontaneous generation culminating in the work of Pasteur.

-Experiments designed to prove or to disprove spontaneous generation depended upon two general principles:
+Experiments designed to prove or disprove spontaneous generation depended upon two general principles:

-(1) the complete sterilisation of a suitable growth medium so that no living organisms exist at the start of the experiment, the design of the vessel of a type that it is impossible for microbes to enter from outside.
-This was necessary following the realisation of the existence of microbes floating around in the air.
+(1) the complete sterilization of a suitable growth medium so that no living organisms exist at the start of the experiment, and the design of the vessel of a type that it is impossible for microbes to enter from outside.
+This was necessary following the realization of the existence of microbes floating around in the air.
+(BSc 2nd Year Methods in Microbiology Notes Study Material)

 [I] The attainment of sterility

-By the end of the 19th century most of the methods currently used for sterilisation had been developed.
+By the end of the 19th century, most of the methods currently used for sterilization had been developed.
 These are briefly summarised below:

-1. Heat:- For general sterilisation a time and temperature that kill all organisms including heat-resistant spores is used.
+1. Heat:- For general sterilization, a time and temperature that kill all organisms including heat-resistant spores are used.
 The methods generally adopted are as follows:

 (a) Wet heat in an autoclave.
-The usual method is a time of 30 minutes at a pressure of 1.05 kg/cm’ that will give a temperature of 121°C. This is the best method, if practicable.
+The usual method is a time of 30 minutes at a pressure of 1.05 kg/cm’ which will give a temperature of 121°C. This is the best method, if practicable.
+(BSc 2nd Year Methods in Microbiology Notes Study Material)

 (b) Tyndallization.
 This is a course of three periods of boiling at 100°C for 30 min. at daily intervals.